Preparing for the birth of a dog. How dogs give birth If suddenly your dog gives birth, what to do?

 • moderate red-cherry discharge is observed (green-black is considered a pathology).

-After that, the mother with puppies should be relocated to a specially prepared place on the floor.
+Afterwards, the mother and puppies should be moved to a specially prepared place on the floor.
 If the room temperature is below 23-25°C, place a heating pad under the diaper.
-It is impossible to place a bitch with offspring on high chairs or on a sofa.
-It is important to control the even distribution of puppies along the nipples: the weakest cubs are applied to the milkiest ones.
-And the nursing mother herself must be forced to roll over on different sides in order to avoid stagnation of milk.
+A bitch and her offspring cannot be placed on high chairs or on a sofa.
+It is important to control the even distribution of puppies across the nipples: the weakest pups are applied to the milkiest ones.
+And the nursing mother herself must be forced to turn over on different sides to avoid stagnation of milk.

 Assistance in case of force majeure

-Prepare a first aid kit in advance, which may be needed during the birth of a pet.
+Prepare in advance a first aid kit that may be needed during the birth of your pet.
 In addition to hand sanitizer, it includes:

-• sterile scissors and thread- for cutting and tying the umbilical cord;
+• sterile scissors and threads- for cutting and tying the umbilical cord;

-• ironed clean diapers- for rubbing puppies or rubbing them to stimulate breathing;
+• ironed clean diapers- for drying puppies or rubbing them to stimulate breathing;

 • nasal aspirator- or a regular syringe to remove mucus from the nose of newborns.

-Usually the dog gnaws the umbilical cord itself, if not, then cut it with scissors at a distance of 3-4 cm from the baby's stomach.
-Also keep the following medicines on hand.
+Usually the dog gnaws the umbilical cord itself; if not, then cut it with scissors at a distance of 3-4 cm from the baby’s belly.
+Also keep the following medications on hand.

-• "Gamavit".
-This is an immunostimulating drug that is prescribed to animals in stressful situations.
-It is also used as part of mandatory means for obstetric care at home.
-The drug acts on the smooth muscles of the uterus, thereby facilitating pregnancy and childbirth.
-The veterinarian will tell you in what dosages and when to do subcutaneous or intramuscular injections.
+• "Gamavit."
+This is an immunostimulating medicine that is prescribed to animals in stressful situations.
+It is also used as part of mandatory products for obstetrics at home.
+The drug affects the smooth muscles of the uterus, thereby facilitating pregnancy and childbirth.
+The veterinarian will tell you in what dosages and when to give subcutaneous or intramuscular injections.

 • Calcium preparations.
 A dangerous complication of childbirth is eclampsia.
 It is associated with calcium deficiency in the body.
-Symptoms - nervousness of a whelping female, convulsions, swelling, as well as an indifferent attitude towards offspring (up to destruction, eating puppies).
-As a first aid, a 10% solution of calcium gluconate and a 25% solution of magnesium sulfate should be injected intramuscularly.
+Symptoms are nervousness of the whelping female, convulsions, swelling, as well as an indifferent attitude towards the offspring (even to the point of destroying and eating the puppies).
+As first aid, you need to inject intramuscularly a 10% solution of calcium gluconate and a 25% solution of magnesium sulfate.
 Discuss their dosage with your doctor in advance.
-If you do not know how to give injections, explain calcium gluconate tablets to your dog.
+If you don’t know how to give injections, crush calcium gluconate tablets for your dog.

 Urgently need a doctor

-It is unacceptable when veterinary care is required, instead of a doctor, call a cynologist.
-The omniscient "dog neighbor" option is also excluded.
-It is not the best way out in case of force majeure to run to the pharmacy for an ampoule of Oxytocin, which is often administered without taking into account the condition and weight of the woman in labor.
+When veterinary assistance is required, it is unacceptable to call a dog handler instead of a doctor.
+The option of the all-knowing “dog-lover neighbor” is also excluded.
+In case of force majeure, it is not the best solution to run to the pharmacy for an ampoule of Oxytocin, which is often administered without taking into account the condition and weight of the woman in labor.

-If obvious contractions / attempts do not lead to the appearance of offspring, professional help is needed.
-Call the vet in the following situations:
+If obvious contractions/efforts do not result in the birth of offspring, professional help is needed.
+Call the veterinary clinic in the following situations:

-• weak contractions of the abdominal muscles- last from four hours;
+• weak contractions of the abdominal muscles- lasts from four hours;

-• futile attempts- permanent, strong, lasting from half an hour;
+• fruitless attempts- constant, strong, lasting from half an hour;

-• there is a suspicion that not all fruits came out- if more than four hours have passed since the appearance of the last puppy;
+• there is a suspicion that not all the fruits came out- if more than four hours have passed since the last puppy appeared;

-• green-brown or brown discharge- and the first cub is absent for two or three hours;
+• green-brown or brown discharge- and the first calf is missing for two to three hours;

 • copious scarlet discharge- bleeding;